 Delilah Dawson: We wouldn’t.
 You’ll find out in “Black Spire” if you read it, which you should because there’s so many Easter Eggs.
 You’ll find out where Savi gets his lightsaber parts.
 You’ll also find out where we got this tower because Vi is responsible for sourcing this.
 This is all Vi’s handiwork.

-The Disney Parks Blog also got to chat with Delilah about her new novel and you can see that interview here:
+The Disney Parks Blog also got to chat with Delilah and Zoraida about their new novels and you can see those interviews below:

 You can pick up all of those books at your local book retailers right now, and ride Rise of the Resistance this December at Disney’s Hollywood Studios and January 2020 at Disneyland Park.